markproy/bird-classification-workshop/docs/lab6-text-notification.md

 ## Configure new SNS subscription

+* Click on the ARN for the new topic to get to the topic details page.
 * Under the `Subscriptions` section of the topic details, click `Create subscription` to begin creating the subscription.
 * Pick `SMS` as the protocol.
 * For the `Endpoint`, enter your cell phone number (e.g., `+16035551212`).